 The cadet must participate in any of the following events:

-5. Any SJAB events organised at HQ level and approved by the Chief Commissioner in writing.
+Any other St John Brigade Singapore events or competitions organised at HQ level and approved by the Chief Commissioner in writing.

-6. Represented Singapore-SJAB in regional or international first aid competitions, subject to prior approval from the Chief Commissioner.
+Represented St John Brigade Singapore in regional or international first aid competitions, subject to prior approval from the Chief Commissioner.

 Points to Note:

-1. Participants in NDP / SYF related event must be represented only in the marching contingent and have attained 80% attendance and have marched on the actual day of the parade, in order to qualify for the badge
+Participants in NDP / SYF must be representing St John in the marching contingent and have attained 80% attendance and have marched on the actual day of the parade, in order to qualify for the badge

-2. Participants in the National First Aid Competition must be a competitor or reserved member of a team, in order to qualify for the badge.
-Stewards are not entitled to this badge.
+Participants in the National First Aid and Home Nursing Competition must be a competitor or reserved member of a team, in order to qualify for the badge.
+Stewards are not entitled for this badge.